How to Create a Sitemap for Free with Python Without Installing Python

 Conclusion

-By following these steps, you can easily create sitemap generator for your website using Python on Google Colab.
+Following these steps, you can easily create a sitemap generator for your website using Python on Google Colab.

-This approach requires no local setup and is completely free, making it possible to anyone with an internet connection to create sitemap online.
+This approach requires no local setup and is completely free, enabling anyone with an internet connection to create a sitemap online.

 Ensure to check your sitemap for accuracy and submit it to search engines to boost your SEO efforts.